Dreigiau

 The warrior could not continue.
 He simply looked away.

 Sudden realization came to SoYa.
-There was something between Kudako and Aunt SaRa that was never been spoken.
+There was something between Kudako and Aunt SaRa that had never been spoken.
 Now it was too late.
 It never would be.

 “You loved her…”